 - Baird JK.
 Malaria zoonoses.
 Travel Medicine and Infectious Disease 2009;7:269-77.

 - Greenswood BM, Bojang K, Whitty CJM, Targett GA.
 Malaria.
 Lancet 2005;365:1487-98.

-- Schute, GT, 1988.
-The Microscopic Diagnosis of Malaria, in Malaria, Principles and Practice of Malariology, Wernsdorfer WH and McGregor I (Eds) Churchill Livingstone.
+- Schute, GT.
+The Microscopic Diagnosis of Malaria, in Malaria, Principles and Practice of Malariology, Wernsdorfer WH and McGregor I (Eds), Churchill Livingstone, 1988.

 - Bell D, Wongsrichanalai C, Barnwell JW.
 Ensuring quality and access for malaria diagnosis: How can it be achieved?
 Nature Reviews Microbiology 2006;4:682-95.

-- Stauffer WM, Cartwright CP, Olson DA et al. Diagnostic performance of rapid diagnostic tests versus blood smears for malaria in US clinical practice.
-Clinical Infectious Diseases 2009;49(6):908-13.
+- Stauffer WM, Cartwright CP, Olson DA, et al. Diagnostic performance of rapid diagnostic tests versus blood smears for malaria in US clinical practice.
+Clin Infect Dis 2009;49(6):908-13.